Updated:

 The Babylonians, Sumerians, and the people of Mesopotamia would have different views on the historical counts in the Old Testament.
 To the current readers, it would be necessary to observe that there would be two different points of view.
 One section believes that God of the Israelites existed.

 However, another section believes that Yahweh was just as other gods found among other societies in the ancient Near East.
 For those who believe in the Israelites’ God, it would be taken that Old Testament could not be classified as any other myths in the ancient Near East.
-However, to the non believes, there might be no significant distinction between the Old Testament and the ancient Near East myths because just as gods of Egypt, Syria or Mesopotamia, God of Israel remains imaginary.
+However, to the non-believers, there might be no significant distinction between the Old Testament and the ancient Near East myths because just as gods of Egypt, Syria or Mesopotamia, God of Israel remains imaginary.

-Letters and other documents
+Letters and Other Documents

 Letters were very important in these ancient kingdoms because they were used to pass international correspondence or international memos.
 They reveal a lot about a given kingdom on such facts as the power of that nation, relationship with other nations, and the values cherished within the society.
 Over 349 letters were retrieved from Tell el-Amarna the city used by one of the Egyptian Pharaohs as the capital of the kingdom.

 The letters were from other kingdoms such as Hatti, Babylonia, Mitanni, Arzawa, Alashiya, and Assyria.
-These letters demonstrates the power that the Egyptian forces had over these other regions.
+These letters demonstrate the power that the Egyptian forces had over these other regions.
 These collections also showed some treaties that were made between kingdoms, as presented in the Old Testament.

 Some of the hymns and prayers that were collected from the literatures of the ancient Near East have a very close connection with what is written in the Bible.
 The wisdom literatures also relates closely to what is found in the Proverbs and other philosophical writings in the Old Testament.